Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 - The modpack's birthday is the 15 of September.
 It was created in 2025, 15 of September.

-- Over +590 hours of development.
+- Over +620 hours of development.

 #### It was all planned
 your satisfaction is measured.

+king of unpayed labour.